322 W. Manchester Avenue,

 2 people favorited this theater

-The Manchester Theater was built for West Coast Theatres and opened in 1926.
-It was located on Manchester Boulevard, next to an offramp for the Harbor Freeway, approximately three miles east of the Academy and Fifth Avenue Theaters.
+The Manchester Theatre was built for West Coast Theatres and opened on January 20, 1926 with Ben Lyon in “Bluebeard’s Seven Wives” and on stage a Fanchon & Marco revue “Varieties Ideas”.
+It was located on W. Manchester Boulevard, next to an off-ramp for the Harbor Freeway, approximately three miles east of the Academy Theatre and Fifth Avenue Theatre.

-The theater ran exploitation films or films with sensational titles like "Lady In A Cage" (which can be seen on AMC).
-While I was too young to stupidly drive to this theater and go inside, I got a good look at the patrons each time we drove by (my parents had friends in the area).
+In the 1960’s the theatre ran exploitation films or films with sensational titles like "Lady In A Cage" (which can be seen on AMC).
+While I was too young to stupidly drive to this theatre and go inside, I got a good look at the patrons each time we drove by (my parents had friends in the area).

-My impression was that, if I had patronized this theater, I would not have left the auditorium alive.
-This is the type of theater that John Waters writes about in his book "Shock Value."
+My impression was that, if I had patronized this theatre, I would not have left the auditorium alive.
+This is the type of theatre that John Waters writes about in his book "Shock Value."

-If anyone attended the Manchester, they most likely knew martial arts and wore body armor into the theater.
-I would appreciate
+If anyone attended the Manchester Theatre, they most likely knew martial arts and wore body armor into the theatre.
+Pleased to hear from anyone who had the ganas (nerve) to attend the Manchester Theatre.

 Just login to your account and subscribe to this theater